TIBCOSoftware/js-docker/README.md

 ## S3 for configuration on AWS

-You can use the Dockerfile-s3-config Dockerfile to have the configuration volumes in S3.
-The entrypoint-aws.sh loads the files from the given S3_BUCKET_NAME environment variable.
+With the Dockerfile-s3-config Dockerfile option to have some or all of the the configuration volumes in S3.
+The entrypoint-aws.sh loads the files from well-named folders under the given S3_BUCKET_NAME environment variable, if they exist.
+With version 7.5, the .jrsks and .jrsksp files are saved into the S3_BUCKET_NAME/keystore if they did not previously exist in the bucket.
 See https://community.jaspersoft.com/wiki/building-and-running-jasperreports-server-containers-aws-ecs-and-eks

 # Build and run